ajavamind/rca-studio2/README.md

 https://processing.org/

-I chose Processing/Java so that the code can be ported or generated for Windows, Apple IOS, Linux, Android, and Web JavaScript.
+I chose Processing/Java so that the code can be ported or generated for Windows, Apple iOS, Linux, Android, and Web JavaScript.
 I used the Beads sound library for sound generation with the Processing SDK.
 In the Processing SDK menu add this library: Sketch -> Import Library -> Beads  (a library for real-time sound for Processing)

-Screenshot Android app generated from Processing running on a Samsung S8 phone, sound not yet implemented for Android.
+Screenshot Android app generated from Processing running on a Samsung S8 phone.
+Sound for Android ues a different library.

 ![Screenshot of Studio III Pinball Game](Studio2/screenshot/pinballSamsungS8.png)